 - Say what you want, but I love Botox.
 I started to notice the two vertical lines shooting upwards between my eyes from my early forties and by around 45 it was all I could see when I looked in the mirror.
 Obviously by this time I had read everything I could on Botox and was interested but scared, then one day I couldn’t face seeing the 11s anymore and made an appointment.
 I’ve never looked back and have minimal injections every six months that clear those “concentration lines”.
 It doesn’t hurt, there’s no side effect and honestly, it has given me back my confidence.
 I love it, and no-one can tell me otherwise.

 - Pick an exercise that easily fits into your routine and you’ll keep doing it.
 I go running.
-Though strictly speaking it’s a jog, I do it three or four times a week before I start work and have been doing it for so long it has become second-nature to exercise before I shower and get dressed and is part of my daily routine.
-I wouldn’t do it if I had to get dressed, drive to a gym etc, but it’s free and neatly fits into my day.
+Strictly speaking it’s a jog, but I do it three or four times a week.
+It’s become second-nature to exercise before I shower and get dressed, so part of my daily routine.
+I wouldn’t be as keen if I had to drive to a gym, but it’s free and fits my schedule.
 I have no excuse.

 - Saying thanks goes such a long way.
-I blush to my roots when I think of the times I received cards and gifts as a child and didn’t respond and acknowledge the thought with thanks.
+I blush when I think of the times I received cards and gifts as a child and didn’t acknowledge it.
 My parents didn’t instil the discipline in me and now I’m older I realise how much the gesture means.
 I try to remember now

 - Working with young people motivates me.
 I notice it more and more, people in charge are now younger than me.
-Whether it’s the store manager, policeman, doctor, a client, I feel like I’m always thinking how young people look and how able they are.
-It frightens me a bit, because it means that I’m in the generation that has passed its first flush of life, but I also love working with and surrounding myself with young people.
-It rubs off, that youthful motivation, goal-driven passion for all that can be achieved in a day and gives me a kick up the backside to do my best.
+Whether it’s the store manager, policeman, or doctor, I’m always thinking how young people look.
+How able they are.
+It frightens me a bit.
+It means that I’m in the generation that has passed its first flush of life.
+That said, I love working with and surrounding myself with young people.
+It rubs off, that youthful motivation, goal-driven passion for all that can be achieved in a day.
+It gives me a kick up the backside to do my best.

 - An eyebrow is important, two are preferred.
 I don’t have much beauty advice, but after Botox the one treatment that I can’t live without is Microblading.
 It has changed my face.
 I can’t see for toffee, so pencilling in my eyebrows was a joke.
-Eyebrows frame the face and this tattoo-like treatment means I only must pluck a few stray hairs, which I can just about do, and my face looks alive even before I feel it
+Eyebrows frame the face and this tattoo-like treatment means I only need pluck a few stray hairs and I’m good.

 - Be careful what you say.
-I’m always going on about my love of flying, because it generally means I’m getting out of dodge on a big old aeroplane and heading somewhere far more interesting, but for my 50th Steve has bought me an hour’s flying lesson in a two-seater plane!!!
+I’m always going on about my love of flying.
+It generally means I’m getting out of dodge on a big old aeroplane and heading somewhere far more interesting.
+For my 50th Steve has bought me an hour’s flying lesson in a two-seater plane!!!
 I’ll let you know how that goes….